yuanshunning/pickit-docs/docs/documentation/cameras/robot-camera-calibration-with-the-urcap-plugin.rst

 The program starts by opening a pop-up message, informing that multi-poses calibration will be carried out.
-Before running the program, the user must have the **Calibration** page of the Pick-it web interface opened.
+Before running the program, the user must have the **Calibration** page of the Pickit web interface opened.
 If this is not the case, it is notified by a pop-up message.
 Otherwise, the following sequence is repeated five times: